ryangray/zx81-utils/README.md

   the input file.
 You can use `-` to explicitly send to standard output.
 If the output is stdout, then it is the equivalent of using the `-1` option.

-* `-v` - Include the variables from the P file.
+* `-v` - The default is to include the variables from the P file.
+This option will cause the variables data to not be included.

 * `-a line_number` - Force the auto run line number.
 The default is to use whatever the P file has, which could be no auto run.
 You can use `-1` to force no auto run.

 * `-s` - Write a "short" ROM file that is not padded out to a length multiple of 8K.
+If the ROM is more than 8K, then the first block is a full 8K, and the second block is short.

-* `-1` - For large programs that require more than one 8K ROM, two 8K ROMs are made.
-By default, two separate files are written with "_A" and "_B" added to the output name.
-This option puts both 8K blocks into one file.
-If `-s` is also used, then the first block is a full 8K, and the second block is short.
+* `-2` - For large programs that require more than one 8K ROM, two 8K ROM
+  segments are made.
+By default, these are concatenated into one file.
+This is compatible with the [EightyOne][] emulator.
+If you want two separate ROM files, use the `-2` option, and the two files are written with "_A" and "_B" added to the output name.

+* `-1` - This option puts both 8K blocks into one file.
+It is the default.

 * `-i` - Print the P file and ROM block info without writing any ROMs.
 This can be useful to see if there is any variable data in the P file and what the auto